Collectors' Classics, Vols. 1–8

 Collectors' Classics, Vols.
 1–8 are a set of Decca Records compilation albums by Bing Crosby featuring songs from his various films over the years.
-The albums were issued as 10” LPs numbered DL6008 to DL6015 and 4-disc 45rpm sets numbered 9-194 to 9–201.
+The albums were issued as 10-inch LPs numbered DL6008 to DL6015 and 4-disc 45 rpm sets numbered 9–194 to 9–201.

 Background

 In January 1951, Bing Crosby was honoured with various awards and special radio programs on what was described as his 20th anniversary as a single in show business.
 Decca celebrated by issuing this comprehensive set of the commercial recordings of songs from his films.

 Track listings

 Track listings from Bing Crosby discography.
 Recording dates follow song titles.